for-GET/know-your-http-well/README.md

-# KNOW YOUR HTTP well
+# KNOW YOUR HTTP * WELL

-HTTP headers, media-types, methods, relations and status codes, all summarized and linking to their specification.
+HTTP headers, media types, methods, relations and status codes, all summarized and linking to their specification.

 This project is used by [HyperREST bin](https://github.com/andreineculau/hyperrest-bin) at [bin.hyperrest.com](http://bin.hyperrest.com) .